SKolding/SabrinaKoldinger/README.md

 ## Athletics
-I have been a Division I rower for all four years of university.
-Prior I rowed all four years of high school at Capital Crew.
-Rowing has brought me some of my closest friendships and taught me many lessons.
+I started rowing for Capital Crew in high school as a shy, socially anxious freshman.
+I rowed in the top boat starting my sophomore year and competed nationally ranking 6th and 9th in 2018 and 2019.
+I loved the sport so much and created some of the best friendships that I decided to continue into college.
+I was recruited into the newly transitioned Division I rowing program at UC San Diego.
+I again have competed in the top boat throughout my time here.
+This sport has taught me self-confidence and helpful skills such as time management, clear communication, and teamwork.
+It has also brought me some of my closest friendships and fondest memories.

 ## Hobbies
 I love backpacking during the summer.
 I enjoy traveling and have visited many countries.
 My most recent trips have been to the UK, where I was studying abroad in Edinburgh, and to Costa Rica and Belize with National Geographic Student Expeditions to complete community service and marine conservation projects.